 You’ll Build Muscles Better

-The ratio of testosterone and cortisol are at the optimum level for muscle growth because testosterone isn’t being cancelled out by cortisol as is the case during morning runs.
+The ratio of testosterone and cortisol are at the optimum level for muscle growth.
+Testosterone isn’t being cancelled out by cortisol, as is the case during morning runs.
 This is the time to hit the hills!

 You’ll Run Longer

 Because you’re at peak lung capacity, you’ll want to do long runs in the afternoon.
 Studies have shown that people who work out in the afternoons have the best performance on a variety of physical tests like endurance.

 Because your core temperature is at its peak between 4 and 5 pm for most people, your muscles will be strongest and most flexible.
 This means your body should be ready to go, and therefore you’re less likely to experience injuries.

 Now here are the reasons it can be hard to get out there in the afternoon.